maksokami/iot-ipv6-testbed-example/README.md

 - Private ipv6 block fd00::/8 is used in the examples (RFC 4193).
 - 64:ff9b:: is reserved for address translation (RFC 8215) and used on the router.

-Scenario 1: Most common.
+### Scenario 1: Most common.
 IPv4 only home network with internet access
+Router serves as IPv4 to IPv6 translator and IPv4 gateway for the client.

 | Client (IPv6) |  | Router (ipv6 and ipv4) | | WAN |
 | ------------ | -- | -----| ---| --- |